Below is a list of the gear, tools, and gadgets I use on my Naturalist adventures.

 Insect Nets

-We have three insect nets currently, and unfortunately, they are all from BioQuip, which is no longer in existence.
-We have two canvas nets for sweeping, and one butterfly net.
-We pair this with an old sheet for dumping the insects on.
-I have bolstered the weep nets with thick canvas from fabric meant to be a painting drop cloth.
+Initially, all the insect nets I used in the past were from BioQuip, which is no longer in existence.
+However, I have made canvas nets for sweeping, and one butterfly net.
+This is paired with an old sheet for dumping the insects on.
+I have bolstered the sweep nets with thick canvas from fabric meant to be a painting drop cloth.

 Miscellaneous small things